NFDI4ING/plot-serializer/doc/Getting Started.rst

 Adding custom metadata
 ----------------------------------------
 In case of data that can not be plotted or can not be serialized, PlotSerializer provides the option of adding it to the JSON file regardless.
-This is with the following function:
+This is done as follows:

 .. code-block:: python